Types of son

 Would you like me to add rhythmic notation (in 2â3 and 3â2 clave alignment) for each sectionâs cowbell pattern?
 That can make it easier to visualize how it fits with the rest of the rhythm section.

-The terms "marcha abajo" and " marcha arriba" describe different energy levels or sections within the montuno.
+The terms "marcha abajo" and " marcha arriba" describe different energy levels or sections within the montuno"> montuno.

-The terms " marcha abajo" and " marcha arriba" describe different energy levels or sections within the montuno.
+The terms " marcha abajo" and " marcha arriba" describe different energy levels or sections within the montuno"> montuno.

 The clave is a fundamental rhythmic pattern and organizing principle in Cuban music.
 It serves as both a musical pattern and a guiding concept, deeply rooted in Afro-Cuban traditions.